 If you want to make this recipe, you can check out the recipe for the Vietnamese Chicken, Carrot, Green Mango, and Red Cabbage Salad by clicking here.

-The fully understand the Vietnamese philosophy of Vietnamese cuisine, and you need to understand how food is affected by the 5 elements of wood, fire, earth, metal, and wood.
-These 5 elements ensure that Vietnamese food bursts with flavors that touch all our senses.
+To fully understand the Vietnamese philosophy of Vietnamese cuisine, you need to understand how food is affected by the five elements of wood, fire, earth, metal, and wood.
+These five elements ensure that Vietnamese food bursts with flavors that touch all our senses.

 At A Bus On A Dusty Road, we talk about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.